Berkeley-CS61B/website-sp24/projects/proj2b/index.md

 an important skill that we'll also revisit in Project 3.
 The number of lines of code for this project isn't necessarily large, but there are a lot of independent decisions that you'll need to make along the way.

-{% include alert.html type="danger" content="
-As this is a quite new project, there may be occasional bugs or confusions with the spec.
+As this is a quite new project, there may be occasional bugs or confusion with the spec.
 If you notice anything of this sort, please post on Ed.
-" %}

 ## Project Setup

-{% include alert.html type="warning" content="
+{: .danger}
 **THE SETUP FOR THIS PROJECT IS DIFFERENT THAN THE OTHER LABS / PROJECTS.
 PLEASE DO NOT SKIP THIS STEP!**
-" %}

 ### Skeleton Setup

 1. Similar to other assignments in this class, run `git pull skeleton main` to get the skeleton code for this project.
    1. NOTE: You'll notice that this skeleton is (almost) the exact same as the Project 2A skeleton.
 We have provided placeholder implementations for `TimeSeries`, `NGramMap` from project 2a.
 This includes a working implementation of `countHistory` method using a new